IsabeleLeticiaQueiroz/grade-calculator-react/README.md

 - ✅ Track grades for multiple subjects
 - 🧠 Simulate future grades and remaining assignments
 - 📈 Instantly see your current average and how much is missing
-- 🔒 Your data stays on your device (no login required)
 - 📱 Responsive design (works on mobile and desktop)

 ---